goabstract/Marketing-for-Engineers/README.md

 Craft blog with SEO focus:
 * [The Complete Guide to Blog SEO](http://webris.org/blog-seo-how-to-optimize-your-blog-for-google/).
 Ryan Stewart covers more than just making your blog SEO-frinedly.
 He talks about blog strategy, keyword research and promotion of your blog via building links to posts.
 * [The 10 Types of Content That Work Best for SEO](https://moz.com/blog/the-ten-types-of-content-that-work-best-for-seo-whiteboard-friday) by Rand Fishkin.
+* [How To Use 11+ Free Tools To Find Prequalified Content Ideas for SEO](https://www.shivarweb.com/4275/finding-content-ideas-for-seo/) from Nate Shivar.
+Article is focused on prequalifying your content ideas with SEO research.

 :see_no_evil: Check your grammar!
 I use these cool apps:
 * [Hemingway App](http://www.hemingwayapp.com/)
 * [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck)
 * Browser extensions, like []()

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practice, "design for beginners", "how to market your app".
+Our content startegy is written in a simple Google Spreadsheet.
 Writing one article takes me minimum 3-4 days (five A4 pages).
 Be ready to invest a lot of time in writing, proofreading, styling!
 As a publishing platform, we decided to use Medium, as we didn't have time to make/maintain a personal blog at our website.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
 You can make your blog there and engage with your users and Medium readers.
 I want also show you the downside of using Medium versus your own blog: